opendilab/DI-star/docs/guidance_to_small_scale_training.md

 ```

 On Windows, version 4.10.0 is supported.
 Older ones have an issue with war fog.
-Double click replays [here](../data/replays), The corresponding version of SC2 will be automatically downloaded.
+Double click replay files [here](../data/replays), The corresponding version of SC2 will be automatically downloaded.
 (TODO: support all versions and all maps on Windows)